JuliaData/DataFrames.jl/docs/src/lib/metadata.md

 !!! note

     The provided rules might change in the future.
-Any change to metadata propagation rules will not be considered to be a breaking change in DataFrames.jl and can be done in any minor release of DataFrames.jl.
+Any change to metadata propagation rules will not be considered as breaking and can be done in any minor release of DataFrames.jl.
     Such changes might be made based on users' feedback about what metadata propagation rules are most convenient in practice.

-The general design rules for propagation of table metadata is as follows.
+The general design rules for propagation of table metadata are as follows.

 For operations that take a single data frame as an input:
 * Table level metadata is propagated to the returned data frame object.
 * For column level metadata:
-  - in all cases when a single column from a source data frame is transformed to a single column in a destination data frame and the name of the column does not change (or is automatically changed e.g. to de-duplicate column names or via column renaming in joins) column level metadata is preserved (example operations of this kind are `getindex`, `subset`, joins, `mapcols`).
+  - in all cases when a single column is transformed to a single column and the name of the column does not change (or is automatically changed e.g. to de-duplicate column names or via column renaming in joins) column level metadata is preserved (example operations of this kind are `getindex`, `subset`, joins, `mapcols`).
-  - in all cases when a single column from a source data frame is transformed with `identity` or `copy` to a single column in a destination data frame column level metadata is preserved even if column name is changed (example operations of this kind are `rename` function call or `:x => :y` or `:x => copy => :y` operation specification in `select`).
+  - in all cases when a single column is transformed with `identity` or `copy` to a single column, column level metadata is preserved even if column name is changed (example operations of this kind are `rename`, or the `:x => :y` or `:x => copy => :y` operation specification in `select`).

-For operations that take a multiple data data frames as an input two cases are defined.
+For operations that take multiple data frames as their input two cases are distinguished:
-Case 1 is when there is a natural main table in the operation (`append!`, `prepend!`, `leftjoin`, `leftjoin!`, `rightjoin`, `semijoin`, `antijoin`, `setindex!`).
+- when there is a natural main table in the operation (`append!`, `prepend!`, `leftjoin`, `leftjoin!`, `rightjoin`, `semijoin`, `antijoin`, `setindex!`);
-Case 2 is when all tables are equivalent (`hcat`, `vcat`, `innerjoin`, `outerjoin`).
+- when all tables are equivalent (`hcat`, `vcat`, `innerjoin`, `outerjoin`).

 In the situation when there is a main table:
-* Table level metadata is kept from the main table.
+* Table level metadata is taken from the main table.
 * Column level metadata for columns from the main table is taken from main table.
   Column level metadata for columns from the non-main table is taken only for columns not present in the main table.

 In the situation when all tables are equivalent:
-* Table level metadata is preserved only if for some key for all passed tables there is the same value of the metadata (e.g., for all tables there is a `"source"` key and the value of metadata for this key is the same).
+* Table level metadata is preserved only for keys which are defined in all passed tables and have the same value;
-* Column level metadata is preserved only if for some key for source column in all passed tables that contain this column there is the same value of the column metadata (e.g., for all tables there is a `"source"` key for source column and the value of metadata for this key is the same).
+* Column level metadata is preserved only for keys which are defined in all passed tables that contain this column and have the same value

 In all these operations when metadata is preserved the values in the key-value pairs are not copied (this is relevant in case of mutable values).